My Friend Pedro

-My Friend Pedro is a shoot 'em up video game developed by Swedish developer DeadToast Entertainment and published by Devolver Digital.
+My Friend Pedro is a 2019 run and gun video game developed by Swedish developer DeadToast Entertainment and published by Devolver Digital.
 The game was released for Nintendo Switch and Windows on 20 June 2019 and for Xbox One on 5 December 2019.
 A PlayStation 4 port of the game was released on 2 April 2020.
 My Friend Pedro is based on an Adobe Flash game named MFP: My Friend Pedro that was released by Adult Swim Games in 2014.

 A free-to-play spin-off, titled, My Friend Pedro: Ripe for Revenge, was released for iOS and Android on August 5, 2021.

 Gameplay

 My Friend Pedro involves the player traversing a variety of themed levels while killing enemies, at the behest of a talking banana named Pedro.

 The game iterates on the gameplay featured in the flash game, including similar controls, mechanics and weaponry.
 Along with the ability to slow time, the player can now kick objects or enemies, split their aim between targets and dodge bullets by spinning.
 The game also features parkour elements such as flips, wall jumps and rolls, which can be used to increase the number of points awarded.
 Another new feature allows players to kill enemies by ricocheting bullets off frying pans or signs, which also adds to the point total.

 Points are awarded for each successful hit from the player, while each kill increases the current point multiplier.
 Players are given a rank at the end of each level based on their total number of points, which is shared on a global leaderboard.